This is what happens to your phone battery when you use a fast charger

 Another force working against our phones is their battery size.
 Compared to an electric car battery, a phone's power source is minute.
 For example, the Tesla 3's rechargeable battery has a battery capacity over 4,000 times greater than the iPhone 11 Pro Max.

-The math gets a little complex because phone batteries are measures in milliampere hours (mAh), while electric vehicle batteries are measured in watt-hours (Wh).
+The math gets a little complex because phone batteries are measured in milliampere-hours, while electric vehicle batteries are measured in watt-hours.
 But it's possible to draw equivalents.
-For instance, the Pixel 4 has a 2,800-mAh battery (or 10.6 Wh), and the iPhone 11 Pro Max come with a 3,969-mAh battery (15.04 Wh).
-Meanwhile, the Chevy Volt uses a 18,400-Wh battery and a midrange Tesla 3 flaunts a 62,000-Wh battery.
+For instance, the Pixel 4 has a 2,800-mAh battery (or 10.6 Wh), and the iPhone 11 Pro Max reportedly comes with a 3,969-mAh battery (15.04 Wh).
+Meanwhile, the Chevy Volt uses an 18,400-Wh battery and a midrange Tesla Model 3 flaunts a 62,000-Wh battery.

 That matters because the larger a battery is, the more battery-saving tricks there are to extend its life.
 For example, as you charge a battery, the voltage rises, putting it under stress, especially during the last 20% of the charge.
 To avoid this stress, electric car makers may charge new batteries just to 80%.
 Because of that larger battery capacity, the electric car still can still go an acceptable distance, while avoiding the stress of higher voltages.
 This can double the total lifetime of the car's battery.